News from Sam Wirzba

 November 30, 2017: Cattle on fall and winter pastures

 September 23, 2017: Jet Skiing - Flathead Lake MT

 My sons and I headed down to Flathead Lake for the labour day long weekend.
 Smoke haze at Lakeside did not diminish our interest in ripping around this large lake on the Sea Doo.
 The absence of wind on the lake for most of the afternoon made for good skiing.
-As the boys familiarity and confidence levels grew, the machine was often taken to full throttle (55 mph).
+Photos from this trip reveal that the machine was often driven at full throttle (up to 55 mph).
 Wonderful water spray patterns are featured in a number of the photos from this trip (see the Gallery: Water Sports).